Ancient Art Midwifery™ Code of Conduct

-Students enrolled in AAMI have an obligation to conduct themselves in a manner that is supportive both of learning and our online community.
+Students enrolled in Ancient Art Midwifery (AAM) have an obligation to conduct themselves in a manner that is supportive both of learning and our online community.
 We have adopted reasonable policies, procedures, and regulations in an effort to support and protect every student’s civil rights as well as their rights to midwifery education.

-A student’s failure to uphold AAMI standards may result in a review of a student’s behavior for appropriate disciplinary action.
-Students who fail to comply with this Code of Conduct may be dismissed from AAMI at any time with no reimbursement of fees.
+A student’s failure to uphold AAM standards may result in a review of a student’s behavior for appropriate disciplinary action.
+Students who fail to comply with this Code of Conduct may be dismissed from AAM at any time with no reimbursement of fees.

 Online and In-Person Interactions

-Statements and interactions that demean, disparage, dehumanize, or dis-empower any individual or group of people, or incite or encourage violence toward an individual or group of people, are not acceptable in any AAMI group.
-This includes AAMI’s public and private social media pages, website forums, study groups, and workshops.
+Statements and interactions that demean, disparage, dehumanize, or dis-empower any individual or group of people, or incite or encourage violence toward an individual or group of people, are not acceptable in any AAM group.
+This includes AAM’s public and private social media pages, website forums, study groups, and workshops.

 All complaints of harassment will be fully investigated, and every student is assured that they will be free from any and all reprisal from filing a complaint.